 Job market in Hong Kong

 While most expats still work in the financial sector, more are being employed in other developing areas of business such as management and IT.
-With one of the largest concentrations of corporate headquarters in the Asia Pacific region, however, there is plenty of space for expats to find a niche.

 Having some knowledge of Mandarin or Cantonese will help expat job applicants, but there are some industries that don’t require a Chinese language.
 This is especially true for international corporations.
 There are opportunities for expats with experience in IT, digital advertising, HR and the legal sphere, while investment banks, in particular, continue to entice many abroad, although lucrative expat packages are becoming increasingly rare aside from those employed in senior positions.